Work With Us Summer 2023

-During training week, you learn more about Camp Sonshine as an organization and our mission to reach children and youth with God’s love.
-You learn how to work with children, set expectations, and team building skills, and grow into the person you were created to be.
+During training weeks, you learn more about Camp Sonshine as an organization and our mission to reach children and youth with God’s love.
+You will learn how to work with children, set expectations, work on team building skills, and grow into the person you were created to be.

 Life Changing Community

-- You’ll get to attend planned staff trips throughout the summer, which gives you opportunities to make fun memories with your new best friends!
+- You’ll get to attend planned weekend trips throughout the summer, which gives you opportunities to make fun memories with your new best friends!